 5) 21st Ave South / Pedestrian Bridge

-The pedestrian bridge is the most common thoroughfare for students traveling between Peabody Campus and Main Campus.
-From the bridge you can see many dining facilities, some of which are included in Vanderbilt's Taste of Nashville off-campus dining options.
+The pedestrian bridge facilitates movement across campus, allowing students to easily bypass 21st Ave.
+From the bridge you can see many local dining options, some of which are included in Vanderbilt's Taste of Nashville off-campus dining plan.

 6) Peabody Esplanade / Commons Lawn

-Peabody Campus contains both Peabody College and The Commons.
-Surrounding the lawn are both academic buildings and first-year residence halls dorms.
+Surrounding the Peabody Esplanade are both academic buildings and first-year residence halls.
 The Peabody Library can be found at the base of the lawn, and at the end of the lawn is the Wyatt Center (the domed building) which serves as a main academic building for Peabody College.

 7) Commons Center / Lower Quad